PubInv/freespireco/README.md

 components.
 Nevertheless, test equipment is of equal or greater importance than the devices being tested.
 We take trust through transparency as a basic principle.
-Code which can be freely studied and highly instrumented machines provide trustworthy-ness.
+Code which can be freely studied and highly instrumented machines provide trustworthiness.
 By using extensive instrumentation and logging, the normally hidden function of the machine is fully exposed, building trust.
 Moreover, extensive testing of both expected and unusual cases and complete published transparency of those test results is crucial to building trust.

-## Repairability and Supply Chain Resillience
+## Repairability and Supply Chain Resilience

-The ability to repair a respiration support device and supply chain resillience are intertwined so closely that they should not be separated.
+The ability to repair a respiration support device and supply chain resilience are intertwined so closely that they should not be separated.

 The pandemic experiences has produced anecdotal reports of broken equipment in low-resource communities that might have saved lives if repairable.

-"Supply Chain Resillience" does not mean each nation being able to fully construct complete devices independently of other nations, but rather the ability to obtain crititcal parts.
+"Supply Chain Resilience" does not mean each nation being able to fully construct complete devices independently of other nations, but rather the ability to obtain critical parts.

 The basic approach of a modular, composable, free-libre open source eco-system means that each part can be repaired and replaced somewhat independently.
 If a critical part is in short supply, it can be built locally, even if under normal circumstances that would be economically inefficient.

 "Trust through transparency" implies "Trust through testing".
-Freespireco will design devices that can be easily tested not just at their time of deployment, but throughout their lifecyle.
+Freespireco will design devices that can be easily tested not just at their time of deployment, but throughout their lifecycle.
 A device that it easy to test is likely to be easy to reliably repair.

 We support the idea known as "Right to Repair", but more importantly we plan to "Design for Repairability".
 The two taken together ensure repairability.

 A fully open system supports third-party testing more than closed, secretive systems.
 Third-party testability